binqi-sun/binqi-sun.github.io/_news/2023_rtns_bpa.md

 related_posts: false
 ---

-Our paper: Minimizing Cache Usage for Real-time Systems got Best Paper Award in RTNS 2023.
+Our paper: Minimizing Cache Usage for Real-time Systems got the Best Paper Award in RTNS 2023.